django-cms/djangocms-googlemap/README.rst

 Note that the provided templates are minimal by design.
 You are encouraged to adapt and override them to your project's requirements.
-The included demo JavaScript does not require jQuery or any other 3rd party library other than Google Maps own `Maps JavaScript API <https://developers.google.com/maps/documentation/javascript>`_, which will be loaded automatically.
+The included demo JavaScript does not require jQuery or any other 3rd party library other than Google Maps own Maps JavaScript API, which will be loaded automatically.

 This addon provides a ``default`` template for all instances.
 You can provide additional template choices by adding a ``DJANGOCMS_GOOGLEMAP_TEMPLATES``